lucas-dpontes/NeoBank-User-Engagement-Analysis/README.md

 - Data Visualization (Looker Studio)
 - Statistical tests (Chi-square)

-This project aimed to study churners at Neo Bank, a digital bank that offers a range of services and financial products with the difference that customers do not need to worry about hidden fees.
+This project aimed to study churners at Neo Bank (or Revolut), a digital bank that offers a range of services and financial products with the difference that customers do not need to worry about hidden fees.

 ```mermaid
 flowchart LR